 Trends A minimum of 120 hours of trend data for trend interval as low as 1 minute.
 Events 1000 events NIBP measurements 1000 sets Interpretation of resting 12-lead ECG results 20 sets Full-disclosure waveforms 48 hours at maximum.
 The specific storage time depends on the waveforms stored and the number of stored waveforms.
-OxyCRG view A maximum of 48 hours of oxyCRG events
+OxyCRG view At least 24 hours of oxyCRG events, including HR, $SpO_2$ , and Resp waveforms